Abdoo-mayhob/simple-short-link/README.md

 ## Description

-Wordpress Plugin to Calculate and Show Estimated Reading Time in your posts in Both Arabic and English.
+Wordpress Plugin to Make short links to your posts without any external services or database bloat.
-With no perfomance Impact, and no external loaded styles or scripts

 ## Installation